jameskartika/nameSorter/README.md

 # Run Instructions
 To run, be on the current directory, then do
 ```
 dotnet run --project name-sorter ./[FILENAME]
 ```
+make sure to put the file in the GlobalX folder, the same directory as the example file.
+Or you can change the path.

-or if you want to run the sample file given,
+If you want to run the sample file given,
 ```
 dotnet run --project name-sorter ./unsorted-names-list.txt
 ```